 As of December 31, 2022, the Bank had approximately \$437,888 in loans secured by commercial real estate, representing approximately 51.3% of total loans outstanding at that date.
 The real estate consists primarily of multi-family housing, non-owner-operated properties and other commercial properties.
 These types of loans are generally viewed as having more risk of default than residential real estate loans.
-They are also typically larger than residential real estate loans and depend on cash flows from the owner's business or the rental of the property to service the debt.
+They are also typically larger than residential real estate loans and consumer loans and depend on cash flows from the owner's business or the rental of the property to service the debt.
 Cash flows may be affected significantly by general economic conditions, and a downturn in the local economy or in occupancy rates in the local economy where the property is located could increase the likelihood of default.
-Because the Bank's loan portfolio contains a number of commercial real estate loans with relatively large balances, the deterioration of one or a few of these loans could cause a significant increase in the provision for loan losses and an increase in charge-offs, all of which could have a material adverse effect on the Company's financial condition.
+Because the Bank's loan portfolio contains a number of commercial real estate loans with relatively large balances, the deterioration of one or a few of these loans could cause a significant increase in the percentage of non-performing loans.
+An increase in non-performing loans could result in a loss of earnings from these loans, an increase in the provision for loan losses and an increase in charge-offs, all of which could have a material adverse effect on the Company's financial condition.